cmaroblesg/cmaroblesg.github.io/_prompts/2024-08-20-Visual_Prompt_Generator.md

 ### Activities
 Change the art style and anything related to a girl, young adult, or young woman, and replace it with the following text without modifying anything else, and it should always be reflected in the prompts:

-**"A highly detailed, ultra-photo-realistic anime-artistic 8K rendered full body artwork."**
+**"A highly detailed, HD, realism-style, ultra-photo-realistic-artistic-photo, full body."**

 This description must be included in all the generated prompts and it must be exactly, it means that it can't included any kind of modification.
 With all these elements and context, you must generate the following responses as plain text code that fits the screen size to make it easy to read and copy, and you must separate each response with the title as follows: